 up close shot of rose gold bridal set

 In short, rose gold is a blend (alloy) of 24-karat yellow gold, copper and silver, which together creates a pinkish hue.
 Yellow gold is also an alloy made of 24-karat yellow gold, copper and silver, but it has less copper to maintain the classic gold or yellow hue.
+White gold, on the other hand, does not contain copper.
+Instead, it is an alloy typically consisting of roughly 75 percent gold and 25 percent zinc and nickel.
 Rose gold has become uber-popular in the past decade or so, thanks, in part, to tastemakers like Blake Lively, Lauren Conrad and Julianne Hough.

 Rose gold came into popularity in the early 19th century in Russia.
 This is actually why it has the nickname “Russian gold.”
 At first, it wasn’t for rings, though.
 It was actually for Faberge eggs, named for jeweler Carl Faberge who used rose gold for the eggs and is credited with rose gold’s surge in popularity.